reiniiriarios/squirrel-table/README.md

 `npm install`

+See `forge.config.js` for settings.
+You'll need to edit as needed.

 ### To Run

 `npm start`

 ### To Make

-See `forge.config.js` for make settings

 `npm run make`